Nintendo Switch dock builds a projector right in

-Yesojo's Ojo projector is a great idea: It's a portable Nintendo Switch ($299.00 at Amazon.com) dock that lets you project your gameplay on any wall or screen without being tethered to a wall outlet.
+Yesojo's Ojo projector is a great idea: It's a portable Nintendo Switch (£3,222.76 at Amazon.co.uk) dock that lets you project your gameplay on any wall or screen without being tethered to a wall outlet.

 I've spent a few days playing with a prototype of the projector, which is currently on Indiegogo for a planned early 2018 release.
 This early version of the device definitely fulfills its promise to make the Nintendo Switch docked experience portable, but prospective buyers should also set expectations accordingly.